-The 10 Best Rooftop Bars in Dallas for an Elevated Drink
+The 11 Best Rooftop Bars in Dallas for an Elevated Drink

 2008 Greenville Avenue

-Th classic Lower Greenville spot has been a go-to for awhile now.
+This classic Lower Greenville spot has been a go-to for a while now.
 And for good reason.
 HG Sply has one of the best rooftops in the game.
 The bar has tons of string-lit colorful tables and a covered, shady area when the sun becomes a bit much.

-The roof menu includes a few food items such as HG chips & queso, bison chili Frito pie, and ginger garlic hummus to munch on.
+The rooftop menu includes a few food items such as HG chips & queso, deviled avocados, and salmon poke tacos to munch on.
 For drinks, you’ve got your beer, wine, and ciders, but the cocktail menu is what’s fun here.
 The frozen Moscow Mule is a favorite.

 The Quarter Bar